The raster datasets to be merged.

 |Mosaic Dataset; Raster Dataset; Raster Layer|

 The raster to which the input rasters will be added.
-This raster dataset must already exist.
+This must be an existing raster dataset.
 By default, the target raster is considered the first raster in the list of input raster datasets.
 You can create an empty raster using the Create Raster Dataset tool.

 Specifies the method that will be used to mosaic overlapping areas.